VinkVdB/workshop-llm-and-rag/README.md

 **Exercises:**
 - Set up a basic Spring AI application.
 - Inject and use Spring AI beans in services and controllers.
+- Provide a ChatMemory bean and use it in a PromptChatMemoryAdvisor.

 ### Module 4: Using Tools and Services
 **Objective:**